pankajgurav005/nextjs-redux-toolkit-signin-signup/README.md

 # Next.js Redux Authentication

-Welcome to the Next.js Authentication project with Redux-Toolkit for state management!
-This project provides a solid foundation for implementing user sign-in and sign-up functionality using Next.js and Redux Toolkit.
+Welcome to the Next.js Authentication project, featuring Redux Toolkit for efficient state management!
+This project serves as a robust starting point for integrating user authentication, including sign-in and sign-up capabilities, using Next.js and Redux Toolkit.
+Additionally, it includes functionality for protected pages, ensuring secure access to authorized users.

 ## Table of Contents